A workshop series for children aged 6 – 10

 Supported by The Ireland Funds

-CREATIVE DANCE TALES offered young people and primary school teachers an imaginative, kinaesthetic learning experience in dance.
-Led by Philippa Donnellan it included an invitation to go see a CoisCéim Dance Theatre’s performance of THE WOLF AND PETER in 2015.
+CREATIVE DANCE TALES is storytelling through dance.
+It began as a pilot workshop series supported by The Ireland Funds in 2015, offering children and primary school teachers an imaginative, kinaesthetic learning experience in dance.
+Led by Philippa Donnellan it included an invitation to go see a CoisCéim Dance Theatre’s performance of THE WOLF AND PETER by David Bolger.

 - support the development of teaching skills in creative dance